Algebraic cocompleteness and finitary functors: Algebraically Cocomplete Categories

 \begin{exa} In $\Set $, connected objects are the singleton sets, and power has its usual meaning.
 In the category $K$-$\Vec $ of vector spaces over a field $K$ the connected spaces are those of dimension one, and power means dimension.
 In the category $\Set^S$ of many-sorted sets the connected objects are those with precisely one element (in all sorts together), and the power of $X= (X_s)_{s\in S}$ is simply $|\coprod\limits_{s\in S} X_s|$. \end{exa}

-\begin{defi} A category $\ck$ is said to have \textit{width} $w (\ck)$ if it has coproducts, every object is a coproduct of connected objects, and $w(\ck)$ is the smallest cardinal such that \begin{enumerate} \item[(a)] $\ck$ has at most $w(\ck)$ connected objects up to isomorphism, and \item[(b)] there exist at most $\alpha$ morphisms from a connected object to an object of power $\alpha$, for all cardinals $\alpha \geq w(\ck)$. \end{enumerate} \end{defi}
+\begin{defi} A category $\ck$ is said to have \textit{width} $w (\ck)$ if it has coproducts, every object is a coproduct of connected objects, and $w(\ck)$ is the smallest cardinal $\beta$ such that \begin{enumerate} \item[(a)] $\ck$ has at most $\beta$ connected objects up to isomorphism, and \item[(b)] for all cardinals $\alpha \geq \beta$ there exist at most $\alpha$ morphisms from a connected object to an object of power $\alpha$. \end{enumerate} \end{defi}

 \begin{exa}

 (1) $\Set$ has width $1$.
 More generally, $\Set^S$ has width $|S|$.
 Indeed, in Example~\ref{E:power} we have seen that the number of connected objects up to isomorphism is $|S|$, and (b) clearly holds.